ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     For a list of default and supported APIs, [please see our full API list](bare_metal.md#features).

-1. To add an API - in this example, the `EventQueue` class:
+1. Add dependencies - in this example, we need to add the library that contains the `EventQueue` class:

-    1. Locate the library you want to use in `mbed-os/`.
+    1. Locate the API and the library where it is declared in `mbed-os/`.
     1. In the library folder, find the library's name in `mbed_lib.json`.
 You will need it for the next step.

         For example: `events/mbed_lib.json`: